 Bug populations rise and fall in cycles because they lag behind growth of the host weed.
 When a lot of weeds build up, the next year there will be a lot of bugs.
 Those bugs will eat the weeds, so the following year there will be fewer weeds to support bugs, and the bug population will crash.

 Finding the right biocontrol bug for your target weed

 The section on Biological Control in the PNW Weed Management Handbook provides details on various biocontrol methods.

-The Oregon Department of Agriculture Noxious Weed Control program administers the biological control program.
-There are many types of insects and fungus listed on their website for the various noxious weeds found in Oregon.
-The history of the weeds and release of biocontrol agents is included.
+The Oregon Department of Agriculture's Noxious Weed Control website lists many types of insects and fungi that control the noxious weeds found in Oregon.
+The history of weed species and release of biocontrol agents is included.

-For information on using livestock as biological control agents against weeds see Livestock Grazing Guidelines for Control Noxious Weed in the Western United States
+For information on using livestock as biological control agents, see Livestock Grazing Guidelines for Controlling Noxious Weeds in the Western United States.